-(q) "Public Use Areas" means interior or exterior rooms or spaces of a Building that are made available to the general public.
-Public use areas may be provided at a Building that is privately or publicly owned.
+(bb) "Public use areas" means interior or exterior rooms or spaces of a building that are made available to the general public.
+Public use areas may be provided at a building that is privately or publicly owned.

-(r) "Residential Real Estate" means all real property, whether improved or unimproved, that includes or is planned to include Dwellings, or is zoned or otherwise designated or available for the construction or placement of Dwellings.
+(cc) "Residential real estate" means all real property, whether improved or unimproved, that includes or is planned to include dwellings, or is zoned or otherwise designated or available for the construction or placement of dwellings.

-(s) "Residential Real Estate-Related Transaction" includes:
+(dd) "Residential real estate-related transaction" includes:

-- (1) providing financial assistance; or - (2) buying, selling, brokering or appraising of Residential Real Estate.
+(1) Providing financial assistance; or

+(2) Buying, selling, brokering or appraising of residential real estate.

-(t) "Respondent" means an entity or person alleged to have committed a practice made unlawful by a law the department enforces and against whom a complaint has been filed with the department or civil action has been filed.
+(ee) "Respondent" means a person alleged to have committed a practice made unlawful by a law the department enforces and against whom a complaint has been filed with the department or civil action has been filed.